Thabiso Semenya: Early life and career

 In January 2020, he returned to former club Polokwane City on a contract until the end of the season.

 Personal life

 In August 2010, Semenya was involved in a car accident but was not seriously injured.

 His wife died in a car accident in Rustenburg in March 2016; he was also involved in the accident but only sustained minor injuries.

-Semenya remarried in April 2019, bot put his honeymoon on hold to help Baroka fignt relegation.
+Semenya remarried in April 2019, bot put his honeymoon on hold to help Baroka fight relegation.